Krystsina Tsimanouskaya: Repatriation incident and asylum

 On 30 July 2021, Tsimanouskaya recorded an Instagram video criticising officials from the Belarus Olympic Committee (NOC RB), saying that they had entered her in the 4 × 400 m relay race, a distance she had never contested, without her consent.
-On 1 August 2021, Belarusian media reported the attempt to forcibly return Tsimanouskaya to Belarus.
-Tsimanouskaya said to journalists that she was afraid of returning to Belarus, and she intended to claim asylum.
+On 1 August 2021, Tsimanouskaya was told by Belarusian Olympic officials that she was being withdrawn from the delegation and was taken to the airport to be returned to Minsk.
+Prompted by the warning that her grandmother gave her in a phone call, she decided not to return, contacted police and media and said to journalists that she was afraid of returning to Belarus, and that she intended to claim asylum.
+The Belarusian Sport Solidarity Foundation (BSSF) also announced that an attempt had been made to forcibly return Tsimanouskaya to Belarus.
 After contacting airport police, on 2 August, she was granted a humanitarian visa to Poland.

 Though most of western Europe had offered her protection, she reportedly chose to seek asylum in Poland as the country had expressly offered her the opportunity to continue competing; the IOC made contact with officials from the Polish Olympic Committee (PKOI) regarding Tsimanouskaya resuming competition.
 On 4 August, Tsimanouskaya flew to Warsaw Chopin Airport, where she was met by Polish officials and Belarusian expatriates.
 President of the IOC Thomas Bach and the Japanese foreign ministry both gave statements on 6 August describing what happened to Tsimanouskaya as "deplorable" and "unjust".

+She confirmed that she had received Polish citizenship in late June 2022.